ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 > Do you guys recommend \<SHORTCUT COLLEGE\> for \<JOB ROLE\>?

-and someone linked this post as an answer.
+And someone linked this post as an answer.

 ---